getodk/docs/odk1-src/briefcase-using.rst

 2. Select a pull source option from the :guilabel:`Pull from` drop-down, and click on the :guilabel:`Configure` button.
 Fill in any information needed to use the selected source.
 More information about all the available pull sources below.

 3. Select the forms you want to pull and click :guilabel:`Pull`.
-You can see the details of the operation by clicking on the |details_button| button.
+You can see the details of the operation by clicking on the |details-button| button.

 You can cancel an ongoing pull operation at any point by clicking :guilabel:`Cancel`.